 "acquired this in a storage auction sale..."

-I will point out --- just because a seller has limited feedback does not mean that they are some sort of scammer.
+If a seller has limited feedback does not mean that they are some sort of scammer.

-Examine The Seller's Other Items For Sale
+Examine The Seller's Other Items For Sale on eBay

 Here's an example of one seller that eBay needs to shut down.

 Yet this seller has not sold any items for over a year and that feedback score has been built primarily as a buyer.

 These cards will likely have sold by the time you are reading this.
-However all of the cards he is selling are clear fakes.
+However, all of the cards he is selling are clear fakes.

 The auction is now at over $200 with several hours left.
 Thankfully not into the thousands yet, but someone is going to get screwed royally on this card.

-Here's the seller's description for the card:
+Here's the seller's description for the card on the eBay auction:

 1948 Leaf Jackie Robinson #79.
 Condition is "Very Good".
 I acquired this card (among thousands of others) recently through a storage auction sale.
 The previous owner had hundreds of boxes of cards, mostly vintage and some modern.
 A few cards were graded, but most were not.
 I do not know the history or authenticity of the card with 100% certainty.
 Per eBay policy, I will be selling it as an aged reprint.
 Bid accordingly.
 Sales are final, no returns.
 Good luck!!

 So there is no grey area, no possibilities of an authentic card here.
 And someone is going to pay WAY TOO much for this card, thinking that it might indeed be real.
 It isn't.

 But suppose you walked into this listing and you aren't sure about the authenticity.
 Start examining the seller's other listings.
 And this is what you would find: